blosavio/fastester/doc/performance.md

       </h3>
       <div>
         <p>
-          The three benchmarks in this group <strong>simulate</strong> performance enchancements to the addition function.
+          The three benchmarks in this group <strong>simulate</strong> performance enhancements to the addition function.
 To simulate this,
           <code>delayed-+</code> is merely that: <code>clojure.core/+</code> with an intentional delay that decreases from 60&nbsp;milliseconds in
           version&nbsp;3 to 10&nbsp;milliseconds in version&nbsp;6.
         </p>